 Coronavirus - update for early years settings

-This dedicated webpage will provide government guidance to Staffordshire childcare settings for the autumn 2020 term.
+This dedicated webpage will provide government guidance to Staffordshire childcare settings for the spring term 2021.
 On this page information is available on:

 Local outbreak control - actions for setting with confirmed Covid19 or suspected cases

-Contacting the Local Outbreak Control Team for confirmed or suspected Covid19 cases at a childcare setting and step by step guide, including considerations for childminders and reporting to Ofsted
+Contacting the Local Outbreak Control Team for confirmed Covid19 cases at a childcare setting and step by step guide, including considerations for childminders and reporting to Ofsted

 Guidance and financial support for early years settings

-Government guidance on early years actions, holiday clubs/ out of school care and split provision, financial support, furlough scheme, re-opening a childcare setting, funded hours 2, 3 and 4 year olds and more.
+Government guidance on early years actions, holiday clubs/ out of school care and split provision, financial support, furlough scheme, funded hours 2, 3 and 4 year olds and more.

 Frequently asked questions

-Your questions are answered on: support available, PPE and testing kits/ download posters, community centres, social distancing, CMA update, redundancy/ looking for work and funded childcare.
+Your questions are answered for: support available, PPE and testing kits/ download posters, community centres, social distancing, CMA update, testing, redundancy/ looking for work and funded childcare.